aws-samples/awsome-distributed-training/3.test_cases/17.SM-modelparallelv2/README.md

 The latest release of Amazon SageMaker model parallelism (SMP v2) aligns the library’s APIs and methods with open source PyTorch Fully Sharded Data Parallelism ([FSDP](https://pytorch.org/docs/stable/fsdp.html)), allowing users to easily enable SMP’s performance optimizations with minimal code change.
 Now, you can achieve state-of-the-art large model training performance on SageMaker in minutes by migrating your existing FSDP training scripts to SMP.
 We added support for FP8 training for Llama2 and GPT-NeoX Hugging Face transformer models on P5 instances with Transformer Engine integration.

 In this directory, we have example scripts for training with SMP Pytorch.
-We assume you have already setup a Hyperpod instance.
-Below we first describe the files in this directory, and then go over how to run some jobs.
+We assume you have already setup a Hyperpod cluster.
+Below we first describe the files in this directory, and then go over how to run some jobs on Slurm or EKS.

 ### Files